Skip to main content

 Answers for private customers

-Please note: The Knowledge Base has changed slightly.
-Categories have been adjusted and any URLs stored in the old Knowledge Base are no longer valid.
+Please note: The knowledge base has changed slightly.
+Categories have been adapted and URLs stored in the old knowledge base may no longer be valid.

 Where can I find the PIN for external users